A cough is a reflex that your body uses to clear your airways and to protect your lungs from foreign materials and infection.

 If you have a mild cough, there are some things that you can do at home to help ease your symptoms.
 Some remedies include the following:

-- Warm drinks.
-Teas or broths can thin mucus and reduce irritation.
+- Warm drinks: Teas or broths can thin your mucus and reduce irritation.
 Warm water or tea with lemon and honey may also help.
-Honey shouldn’t be given to children under 1 year old due to the risk of infant botulism.
+Honey shouldn’t be given to children

-- Extra moisture.
-Adding additional humidity to the air may help soothe a throat that’s become irritated from coughing.
-Try using a humidifier or stand in a warm, steamy shower.
+under 1 year old due to the risk of infant botulism, a rare but potentially fatal illness. - Extra moisture: Adding additional humidity to the air may help soothe your throat when it becomes irritated from coughing.
+Try using a humidifier or standing in a warm, steamy shower.

-- Avoid environmental irritants.
-Try to stay away from things that could lead to further irritation.
+- Avoid environmental irritants: Try to stay away from things that could lead to further irritation.
 Examples include cigarette smoke, dust, and chemical fumes.

 - antihistamines or decongestants for allergies and postnasal drip